 By the end of the year, the Fed judged it had made significant progress in bringing the inflation rate down and concluded it was likely done raising rates.
-After beginning the fiscal year at 5.4%, the Personal Consumption Expenditures Price Index, the Fed's preferred price measure, ended the fiscal year at 2.6%, much closer to its target of 2%.
+After beginning the fiscal year at 5.4%, the Personal Consumption Expenditures Price Index,† the Fed's preferred price measure, ended the fiscal year at 2.6%, much closer to its target of 2%.
 Inflation fell but economic growth was strong, with gross domestic product growth averaging 3.1% over calendar-year 2023.
 In addition, the labor market was resilient in the face of higher interest rates, with the unemployment rate rising only 0.2%, from 3.5% to 3.7%, over the fiscal year.
 Overall, as of the end of the year, the Fed appeared to have lowered inflation without significantly impairing the job market.

 Interest rates on all categories of government money market securities rose nearly in lockstep with the Fed's interest rate increases.
 For example, 3-month Treasury bills (T-bills) yielded 4.66% at the beginning of the 12month period before rising to 5.27% at fiscal year-end.
 Similarly, 6-month T-bills yielded 4.78% and 5.11% at the beginning and end of the fiscal year, respectively.
+The yields on repurchase agreements (repos) also continued to rise as the Fed increased rates.
+Overnight Treasury repo rates, as measured by the Fed's Secured Overnight Financing Rate, began the period at 4.31% and ended it at 5.32%.

-Our investment strategy remained consistent.
-We invested in T-bills and U.S. Treasury notes-including floating-rate notes-while taking into account the Fund's overall level of liquidity and average maturity and seeking to maintain a stable \$1.00 net asset value.
+Our investment strategy remained consistent throughout the year.
+We invested in T-bills and U.S. Treasury notes-including floating-rate notes-as well as repos collateralized by Treasury securities while taking into account the Fund's overall level of liquidity and average maturity.